lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 ![Logical Devices](assets/logical-device.svg)

 You can then create a logical device from a physical device handle.
-A logical device can be loaded with its own extensions/layers, can be set to work with graphics, gpgpu computations, handle sparce memory and/or memory transfers.
+A logical device can be loaded with its own extensions/layers, can be set to work with graphics, gpgpu computations, handle sparse memory and/or memory transfers by creating queues for that device.

 A logical device is your interface to the GPU, and allows you to allocate data and queue up tasks.